Sample (Map Viewer)

 Usage notes

-The Sample tool includes configurations for input layers, sample settings, and result layers.
+The Sample tool includes configurations for input layers, sample settings, and the result layer.

-Any combination of rasters, such as single band, multiband, multidimensional, or multivariate, can be specified as input rasters.
+Any combination of rasters, such as single band, multiband, multidimensional, or multivariate, can be provided as input rasters.
 The structure of the output table changes when the input rasters are multidimensional.
-When a multiband raster is specified as one of the input rasters, all of the bands in that input will be used.
+When a multiband raster is provided as one of the input rasters, all of the bands in that input will be used.
 To process a selection of bands from an input multiband raster, first create a raster dataset composed of those particular bands.
-Use the result in the list of input rasters.
+Then use the result in the list of input rasters.

 To sample all slices from a multidimensional imagery layer, it must be the only input raster.

-• Location layer is used to choose the layer identifying positions you want to sample.
+• Location layer is the layer that identifies the positions that will be sampled.
 The following layer types are supported:

 • Raster—Pixels containing valid values (not NoData) are used to extract the pixel values from all input rasters, and the center of the pixel is used for point locations.